Shard-Labs/PoLido-docs/docs/guides/node-operators.md

 2. Exiting the Node Operator Registry by Migrating Exiting the Node Operator Registry by Migrating does not unstake a validator or remove a validator from a stake manager.
-   However, the validator no longer becomes part of the Lido for Polygon protocol after migrating, and the validator ownership is transferred to the reward address.
+   However, the validator no longer becomes part of theLido on Polygon protocol after migrating, and the validator ownership is transferred to the reward address.
    1. Call `migrate()` function in the NodeOperator contract.